raganwald/braythwayt.com/_posts/2013-10-21-how-to-buy-my-book-from-me.md

 ---
-title: How Come That Copy Of JavaScript Allongé Is So Cheap?
+title: How to buy my book from me
 layout: default
 ---